jibbs1703/King-County-House-Prices/README.md

 - The 80:20 test-train split was used for training and testing this model.

-- The linear regression model was instantiated and fitted/trained on the training dataset.
+- The linear regression model was instantiated and fitted/trained on the training dataset as the baseline model.

 - Predictions on the test dataset were made using the trained model and the model summary was extracted.
 The model summary displays the model's intercept and coefficients, along with accompanying hypothesis tests.

-### Model Results and Hypothesis Testing
+### Baseline Model Results and Hypothesis Testing

 - The model had a constant value of $1,252,000 (One million, two hundred and fifty thousand dollars).
 This represents the average house price in King County when no additional features are added, i.e.,  the house